MLED - Microlinux Enterprise Desktop

 architectures.
 The package repositories also include a full set of sources and build scripts.
-Starting with Slackware 14.0, MLED is following the Slackware
+Starting with Slackware 14.1, MLED strives to follow the

 Slackware support cycle of roughly five years per release.
 Hence the

 MLED is basically Slackware, with a bunch of extra packages and a few minor configuration tweaks.
 The Slackware forum on LinuxQuestions.org is by far the best place to get help on Slackware.
 Folks on LQ are a nice and competent crowd.
 Just describe your ignorance, and there's a good chance your questions will be answered.
 By the way, I'm user kikinovak on LQ.

 Much of this work is based on great work that's been done before by some excellent folks, and here's the place to give them credit :